Wills Gymnasium

 Wills Gymnasium, often referred to as Wills Gym, was a multi-purpose athletic facility on the campus of Kent State University in Kent, Ohio, United States.
 Construction started in 1924 and the building was dedicated in 1925.
 It was the first dedicated gymnasium on the KSU campus, which had opened in 1913.
 Before the opening of Wills Gym, physical education classes and the intercollegiate and intramural sports teams used a variety of spaces for games and classes, both on campus in other buildings and off campus.
 The main gym seated approximately 4,000 people and the basement level included an indoor pool, locker rooms, and bowling alley.
 At the time, its capacity made it one of the largest facilities in the region.
 The building served as the primary home of the university's athletic teams and physical education department until 1950, when the Men's Physical Education Building opened.
 Wills Gym was the first permanent home of the Kent State Golden Flashes men's basketball team, and was also the original home venue for wrestling, men's swimming, men's and women's gymnastics, women's volleyball, and women's basketball.

 Even after being replaced as the primary athletic venue and physical education facility, Wills Gym continued to be used as the home venue for men's gymnastics, later joined by women's gymnastics in 1959, and women's volleyball and basketball in 1975.
 It was also used for women's physical education, intramural sports, class registration, and other activities for nearly 30 years.
 By the 1970s, structural and maintenance issues along with the passage and implementation of Title IX resulted in plans to build a replacement for Wills.
 Women's basketball and volleyball left Wills after their respective 1977 seasons and moved to Memorial Gym, while both gymnastics teams played part of their home schedules at Wills until 1979.
-The building was condemned by the state of Ohio in the mid 1970s.
+The building was condemned by the state of Ohio in the mid-1970s.
 Physical education classes and offices were moved to the new Memorial Gym Annex, completed in mid-1979.
-In August 1979, the gymnasium and pool were razed, though the portion of the building which had housed the physical education offices remained as Wills Hall and housed the Air Force Reserve Officer Training Corps (ROTC) program from 1983–2000.
+In August 1979, the gymnasium and pool were razed, though the portion of the building which had housed the physical education offices remained as Wills Hall and housed the Air Force Reserve Officer Training Corps (ROTC) program from 1983 to 2000.
 A parking lot was built on the site of the gym and pool.
 In the early 2000s, Wills Hall was torn down and replaced with a lobby area as part of the renovation of the adjacent University Auditorium, which was renamed Cartwright Hall in 2006.